MisoAI/miso-sdk-docs/sites/client-sdk/page/plugins/algolia/autocomplete.md

 title: Working with Autocomplete
 ---

-{%- from 'macros.njk' import stackblitz_link with context -%}
+{%- from 'macros.njk' import stackblitz_link_legacy with context -%}

 You can combine the power of Miso with InstantSearch.js and Autocomplete.